Visit the Tomioka Silk Mill

 For more information, see the official website of the Tomioka Silk Mill.

-There is nowhere to eat at the Tomioka Silk Mill, but don’t worry, there are a lot of cafes and restaurants that are a few minutes walk.
+There is nowhere to eat at the Tomioka Silk Mill, but don’t worry, there are a lot of cafes and restaurants that are a few minutes away.
 A few that I would recommend are:

 • Hayami: Great udon noodles just one minute away.